 The calls are open to all SLU researchers and you can apply for 50 000 SEK per project.

 How do you apply?

-2) Fill out the application form and email this document to email@example.com no later than 20th of April 2023.
+2) Fill out the application form and email this document to email@example.com.
+EXTENDED DEADLINE: 8 May 2023.

 APPLICATION FORM - Urban Healthscapes Call 2023